 - Adjust the filter criteria and search by address or ZIP code to customize your results.

-- Download any of the underlying data by exiting the full screen, selecting the chart/map you are interested in, and pressing the “download” button at the bottom right of the visualization.
+- Download any data by selecting the chart/map you are interested in and pressing the “download” button at the bottom right.

 1 The SOMAH program implements Assembly Bill 693 through Decision D.17-12-022 of the California Public Utilities Commission (CPUC).